top of page

 Jn.
 18:37 BSB “Then You are a king!”
 Pilate said.
 “You say that I am a king,” Jesus answered.
 “For this reason I was born and have come into the world, to testify to the truth.
 Everyone who belongs to the truth listens to My voice.”
 (Emphasis added)

-Out of envy, the chief priests delivered Christ up to the State.
-Today, the "chief priests" figuratively symbolise leaders of organisations today who have also delivered the body of Christ, the Church, to the State to seek incorporation.
-By seeking incorporated status by the State, organisations can seize the power and authority given only to Christ (cf. Mat.
+Motivated by envy, the chief priests handed Christ over to the State.
+Today, the "chief priests" symbolically represent leaders of organisations who have similarly surrendered the body of Christ, the Church, to the State in pursuit of incorporation.
+By seeking incorporated status from the State, individuals can usurp the power and authority that rightly belong to Christ (cf. Mat.
 27:18; Acts 13:45; Rom.
 1:28-32).

 Mar 15:9-11 BSB “Do you want me to release to you the King of the Jews?”
 Pilate asked.
 (10) For he knew it was out of envy that the chief priests had handed Jesus over.
 (11) But the chief priests stirred up the crowd to have him release Barabbas to them instead.